-JLAB Academic Practice Test 2025 - Free JLAB Academic Practice Questions and Study Guide
+JLAB Academic Practice Test 2026 - Free JLAB Academic Practice Questions and Study Guide

-Question: 1 / 400
+1 / 20

-What is the primary function of photosynthesis in plants?
+What is the primary function of the respiratory system?

-To absorb nutrients from the soil
+To digest food and absorb nutrients

 Next Question